-Although the ABET criteria constitute a viable instrument for effecting BOK implementation, it is not true that the criteria are entirely adaptable to this purpose.
-The ABET criteria consist of three different components, each with its own unique limitations as an instrument for BOK implementation:
+Although the ABET criteria have been shown to constitute a viable instrument for facilitating BOK fulfillment, it is not true that these criteria are fully adaptable to this purpose.
+The ABET EAC criteria consist of three different components, each with its own unique limitations as an instrument for BOK fulfillment:

-- The General Criteria for Baccalaureate Level Programs (GCBLP) are applicable to all ABET-accredited programs in all engineering disciplines.
+• The General Criteria for Baccalaureate Level Programs (GCBLP) are applicable to all ABET EAC-accredited programs in all engineering disciplines.
 Changing these criteria would require the support of ABET and its 29 member societies.
-The ABET Engineering Accreditation Commission (EAC) is currently considering the establishment of a process for reviewing and updating the GCBLP; however, that process is unlikely to be implemented in the short term, and ASCE's influence over it will necessarily be limited. - The General Criteria for Masters Level Programs (GCMLP) are also applicable to all engineering disciplines; however, because very few programs are currently accredited at the master's level, it is feasible for ASCE to influence changes to these criteria.
-Nonetheless, such changes must still be applicable and acceptable to all engineering disciplines.
+The ABET Engineering Accreditation Commission (EAC) is currently considering the establishment of a process for reviewing and updating the GCBLP;9 however, that process is unlikely to be implemented in the short term, and ASCE's influence over it will necessarily be somewhat limited.

+- The General Criteria for Masters Level Programs (GCMLP) are also applicable to all engineering disciplines; however, because very few programs are currently accredited at the master's level, it has been possible for ASCE to influence changes to these criteria.
+In general, however, such changes must still be applicable and acceptable to all engineering disciplines.
 Discipline-specific additions to the GCMLP would not be permissible. - The Program Criteria are applicable only to specific engineering disciplines and are established and maintained by the associated ABET member societies.
 The Civil Engineering Program Criteria (CEPC) are applicable to "civil and similarly named engineering programs."
 As Lead Society for the civil engineering curricular area, ASCE has responsibility for developing and maintaining the CEPC.
 Because ASCE has considerable authority to change these criteria, the CEPC must necessarily be the principal accreditation-related mechanism for BOK implementation.
 Nonetheless, ASCE is not able to exercise complete control over these criteria.
-All engineering program criteria are subject to approval by the EAC and the ABET Board of Directors; and in order to gain approval, proposed criteria must be appropriately outcomes-based and must not be overly prescriptive.
+All engineering program criteria are subject to approval by the EAC and the ABET Board of Directors; and in order to gain approval, proposed criteria can address only curricular content and faculty qualifications, and they must not be overly prescriptive.
 In an era when new engineering disciplines are constantly emerging and existing disciplinary boundaries are blurring, program criteria are viewed as anachronistic in some ABET circles.
 In this environment, ASCE's ability to use the CEPC as its principal instrument for implementing curricular reform is significantly constrained.

 Another major challenge in the use of ABET criteria as a mechanism for BOK implementation lies in a fundamental difference between the nature of the BOK and the nature of accreditation criteria.
 Although it was not intended as such, the BOK has many characteristics of a strategic vision.
 It represents, by its very nature, an ambitious, comprehensive, future-oriented goal-one to which all civil engineering programs should aspire, but one that few programs will ever achieve in all of its aspects.
 Conversely, accreditation criteria represent only a minimum standard of educational attainment.
-They are grounded firmly in the present; they tend to be narrower in scope; and they must be reasonably attainable by all programs.
+They are grounded firmly in the present; they tend to be narrow in scope; and they must be reasonably attainable by all programs.